 The Chinese Embassy and Consulates authenticate documents that are executed in the United States and will be used in China.
 Types of documents include: birth/death certificates, power of attorney, marriage certificates, diplomas, adoption papers, Single Status Affidavit, business licenses, etc. Document authentication is also called legalization or certification.
 It is a multi-level, multi-step process to get authenticated documents.
 To understand why it works the way it does, please click here to learn more.
 Read the steps of the document authentication process below to learn how to take advantage of our convenient document authentication services.

 All non-government issued documents must be notarized by a local notary public, including power of attorney, adoption papers, single status affidavit, etc. For government issued documents, such as birth/death certificate, marriage certificate, business license, go to Step 2.

 All documents must be certified by the Secretary of State’s office in the state where the document was issued.
 Contact your Secretary

 Documents issued in certain states must be authenticated by the US Department of State after certification by local secretary of state’s office.
 These states include Washington DC, Delaware, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming and FBI reports.
-CVSC can help with this process for a fee.
+CVSC can help with this service for a fee.

 After certification by the Secretary of State’s office and/or the US Department of State, your documents can be authenticated by the Chinese Embassy/Consulate that holds consular jurisdiction over the state where the document is certified.

 Click here to view detailed instructions, including how to prepare your documents, what forms to fill out and relevant processing fees.
 All instructions must be strictly followed when preparing for our Chinese document authentication service.ORDER NOW